Training Sources

 Docs

-The Docs source crawls your existing documentation website and extracts product knowledge from it.
-Useful for bridging the gap between what your app can do (Probe + Code) and the business-level concepts behind it (Docs).
+The Docs source crawls your existing documentation and extracts product knowledge from it.
+Useful for bridging the gap between what your app can do (Probe + Code) and the business-level concepts behind it.

 How it works:

-- Sends each page to Claude for knowledge extraction (batched)
+- Sends each page to AI for knowledge extraction

 - Streams progress in real time as pages are processed